ndunnett/crsh/README.md

-# rash
+# crsh
-Rust-Again Shell.
+Crappy Rust SHell.
 Basic implementation of a unix shell written in Rust, not meant to actually be used or taken seriously.